vxmpycl1t/Drag-Race-Simulator/README.md

 # Working on
-Currently I'm working on Canada's Drag Race S2 Top4 Format
+Currently I'm working on Episodes where no one wins a challenge and episodes where there are no bottoms and 6-way lipsyncs

 # To do list (not in order)